WandererInLife/WandererInLife/README.md

 PRONOUNS : She / They [Contemplating He/Him - unsure]

-FANDOMS [] IN ORDER OF INTEREST [] : Harry Potter , Hazbin Hotel , Transformers , Nerdy Prudes Must Die The Musical , Warrior Cats , Heathers The Musical
+FANDOMS [] IN ORDER OF INTEREST [] : Percy Jackson [NEW FANDOM], Harry Potter , Hazbin Hotel , Transformers , Nerdy Prudes Must Die The Musical , Warrior Cats , Heathers The Musical

 -
 Cupioquoiromantic (Cupioromantc and quoiromantic).
 No I don't want to be dating online strangers : shrug : .
 In a weird plantonic-not-so-platonic relationship but I love them :> [HI F!!]